margaretdata-wq/Margaret_Data_Science.github.io/README.md

 ### IoMT Cybersecurity, June 2025- Aug 2025

-Research Intern (Paid) - University System of New Hampshire, Medical Cybersecurity Lab
+Research Intern - University System of New Hampshire, Medical Cybersecurity Lab

 ●      This project aimed to detect reconnaissance attacks on Internet Medical Things (IoMT) networks.
 We built a logistic regression model to identify abnormal network behavior and developed a mobile app to visualize real-time traffic data.